jamesqo/typed-xaml/README.md

 ## Introduction

-If you're a WPF or Windows 10 developer, you're no doubt aware of the massive amount of boilerplate, type-unsafe you must write to get things done.
+If you're a WPF or Windows 10 developer, you're no doubt aware of the massive amount of boilerplate, type-unsafe code you must write to get things done.
 For example, here is how you would register a dependency property on an object:

 ```csharp
 public class Square : DependencyObject